InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

         <code>skadnetids</code>
       </td>
       <td>
         A subset of SKAdNetworkItem entries in the publisher app’s Info.plist that are relevant to the bid request.
-Recommended that this list not exceed 10.
-Note: It is preferred to use `BidRequest.imp.ext.skadn.skadnetlist.addl` to express raw SKAdNetwork IDs.
+Recommended that this list not exceed 10. </br></br><strong>Note</strong>:<code>BidRequest.imp.ext.skadn.skadnetlist.addl</code> is the preferred method to express raw SKAdNetwork IDs.
       </td>
       <td>
         array